 As part of an ongoing project, we are featuring the motorized fire apparatus that have served the approximately 350 active and defunct fire departments and companies in the state.

 The archive of fire apparatus has been compiled on a database program.
 Fire companies that have a complete or nearly complete history have a PDF file, which are organized by county and are found on the Fire Apparatus Listings tab in the header.
 Individual departments have provided much of the information; other sources include department websites, photographers' contributions, town reports, anniversary books, newpaper articles, and fire-related publications.

 Additions, corrections, and comments are encouraged and are essential to the growth and accuracy of this database.
-You will see that information about vehicles is missing, or that photos are needed or could be improved upon.
+You will find that some information about vehicles is missing, or that photos are needed or could be improved upon.
 Any contributions of photos or information is greatly appreciated.
 The PDF's will be revised and reposted as changes occur.
-Please use the COMMENTS section below to make contact with the Administrator of this project, Rob Palmer.
-At this time, we do not have blog capability, but we will post comments on this page.
-Check back often!

 In some cases, vehicles were modified during their existence.
 Due to space limitations, only one photo is displayed of each truck, but separate records are created for radical modifications, such as new cabs.